Special

 REALbasic is ideal for solving real-world scientific problems, so this issue marks the debut of REALScience, a new periodic feature that focuses on scientific problems.
 This time we've got JC Cruz's math-filled article on solving how long it takes a cup of coffee to cool (page 19).

 Another really cool article is Joe Strout's "Mouse Gestures" feature on page 16 which demonstrates how to translate mouse movements into commands.
-Aaron Ballman concludes his "Serial Programming" series, and we've got a Postmortem on Sp-at-mX.
+Aaron Ballman concludes his "Serial Programming" series, and we've got a Postmortem on Sp@mX.

 Also in this issue: we bid a fond farewell to Thomas Cunningham, Beginner's Corner columnist, who's done an excellent job but has decided to devote his time elsewhere.
 Hopefully we can convince him to write the occasional feature for us.
 Don't despair that the column is gone, however.
 A new but familiar face has taken on the challenge.
 Enjoy!